shenhuiying2017/azure-docs.es-es/articles/application-insights/application-insights-custom-operations-tracking.md

     CloudQueueMessage queueMessage = new CloudQueueMessage(jsonPayload);

-    // Add operation.Telemetry.Id to the OperationContext to correlate Azure Storage logs and ApplciationInsights telemetry OperationContext context = new OperationContext { ClientRequestID = operation.Telemetry.Id};
+    // Add operation.Telemetry.Id to the OperationContext to correlate Storage logs and Application Insights telemetry.
+    OperationContext context = new OperationContext { ClientRequestID = operation.Telemetry.Id};

     try